Finding the Right Cockapoo Breeder

 What happens to the breeding bitches after they are no longer required for breeding?

 Licensed breeders tend to move a lot of the breeding dogs on once their breeding time is ended so that they can require new dogs to breed from.
 So you can ask "Are they family pets that remain in the home with the breeder or does the breeder rehome them?"
 How do they rehome them?
 It's always good to know that your breeder has a duty of welfare and care to the rehoming of her ex breeding bitches and stud dogs.
-Ex breeding bitches should be spayed before rehoming to prevent someone continuing to breed from them.
+Ex breeding bitches should be spayed before rehoming to prevent someone continuing to breed from them if they are being retired from breeding.

 Have the pups been wormed regularly?

 Ideally the breeder should provide you with details and what wormer used.
-Pups need to be wormed every 2 weeks until 12 weeks of age.
+Pups are usually wormed every 2 weeks until 12 weeks of age.
 From 12 weeks to 6 months old they need worming monthly and after that every 3 months.( If using a conventional wormer)

 Will the pups be vaccinated and flea treated?